madprops/goldie/README.md

   Number of lines to show after

   --ignore-exact
-  Add this path ignore rule (exact)
+  Add this component ignore rule (exact)

   --ignore-contains
-  Add this path ignore rule (contains)
+  Add this component ignore rule (contains)

   --ignore-starts
-  Add this path ignore rule (starts with)
+  Add this component ignore rule (starts with)

   --ignore-ends
-  Add this path ignore rule (ends with)
+  Add this component ignore rule (ends with)

 Arguments: